Will there be help provided in applying for grants?

 How will the program allow me to focus on my interest area?

 The program is designed to be flexible and cater to a range of interest and outcomes.
-The main course in the program, MSC 4010 Core Modules in Translational Research, allows students to take 8 modules on a number of diverse topics and themes.
-MSC 2021 and MSC 4000, the Capstone Prep Course and the Capstone Course, allow students to explore and develop project ideas based on the medical needs and individual interests they identify.
-Finally, within the 8.0 full course equivalents in the program students are required to select two electives (0.5 FCE each) chosen from any graduate course offered on campus.
+We offer a number of modular courses with diverse topics and themes.
+LMP2301 and LMP2330, the Capstone Prep Course and the Capstone Course, allow students to explore and develop project ideas based on the medical needs and individual interests they identify.
+Finally, within the 8.0 full course equivalents in the program students are required to select two electives (0.5 FCE each) chosen from any graduate course offered on campus..

 How many hours a week will I be in class?

-- In the first and second term of the program (24 weeks in total) there are officially approximately 9 in class hours per week (though students have often stayed longer).
-These are generally between 1 – 8 pm on Tuesdays and 4-7pm on Thursdays.
-Modules and electives are in addition to this but they are scheduled separately.
+In the first and second term of the program (24 weeks in total) there are officially approximately 9 in class hours per week (though students have often stayed longer).
+These are generally between 1 – 7 pm on Tuesdays and Thursdays.
+Modular courses and electives are in addition to this but they are scheduled separately.

 Do I need a supervisor before starting the program?

 No, you do not need a supervisor before starting.
 First year of the program is mostly course- based.
 In your second year, once you’ve identified your capstone project, you will get to pick your capstone advisory committee.

 Yes, international students are welcome to apply.
 International students must meet minimum program requirements including a language proficiency test, where applicable (see the program requirements for more details).
 International students should also see the SGS website for differences in tuition and other considerations for studying in Canada.
 Please see the International Student page for more information.